Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Orbifold ancient -solutions and standard solutions

 moreover, the scalar curvature in $U$ at time $t_0$ satisfies the derivative estimates

 \end{prop}

 {\bf Proof}. \ \ Let $(\mathcal{O}, g(t))$ be as in the assumption.
 If $\mathcal{O}$ is compact, by the $\kappa$-noncollapsing assumption on all scales it cannot be isometric to a metric quotient of the round cylinder.
 Then by an orbifold version of Corollary 6.7 in \cite{B19} in this case $(\mathcal{O},g(t))$ is strictly PIC2 for any $t$, so $\mathcal{O}$ is diffeomorphic to a spherical orbifold.
-If $\mathcal{O}$ is noncompact, the result except for the derivative estimates follows from Propositions 2.5 and 2.6 (cf. the proof of Corollary 6.22 in \cite{B19}), and the derivative estimates follows from Proposition 2.7 (ii). {$\Box$
+If $\mathcal{O}$ is noncompact, the result except for the derivative estimates follows from Propositions \ref{prop 3.5} and \ref{prop 3.7} and Lemma \ref{lem 2.5}, and the derivative estimates follows from Proposition \ref{prop 3.8} (ii). {$\Box$